colesmcintosh/pl-match-historian-v.2021/README.md

-# Premier League Game Wizard
+# Premier League Game Historian
 Want to know a random day with a random game from the premier league?
 We got your back!